batmanpriv/VPSH/README.md

   - IPv6 leak protection
   - Client bandwidth limiting via tc (traffic control)
   - Health monitoring and auto-restart
+- **Advantage:** Can share traffic from **any** VPN, including system-level apps like Viva, as it manipulates the network routing at the system level.

+---

 ## Main Dashboard